This easy slow cooker Pork Posole make a fantastic weeknight dinner – easy and super tasty! Your whole family will love this fun alternative to chili!

 - 2 tsp ground cumin

 - 2 garlic cloves, minced

-Place the diced onion, the diced tomatoes, the garbanzo beans cumin, oregano, garlic, pork and chicken stock into the crock pot.
+- Place the diced onion, the diced tomatoes, the garbanzo beans, cumin, oregano, garlic, diced pork and chicken stock into the slow cooker.

 - Place the lid onto the slow cooker.